Tyler Joseph: Personal life

 Joseph married Jenna Black on March 28, 2015, after they got engaged on July 8, 2014.
 The two have three children together; two daughters, Rosie and Junie, and a son, Tommy.

 Joseph is a firm advocate of mental health awareness and suicide prevention, considering the fetishisation of the 27 Club "dangerous", a topic that he explored in the Twenty One Pilots song "Neon Gravestones", which he spoke on, saying "I was afraid of that song... so that song is very black and white.
 I slaved over every pronoun.
 Because I knew that it was a sensitive topic, the last thing I needed was for someone to misunderstand what I was trying to say".
 In another interview, he elaborated further: "I just knew that it had to be that way.
 I knew we had to say exactly what we meant.
 We didn't want to come up with beautiful, pretty metaphors that could distract from the importance of the topic".
+In response to fan sentiment that Twenty One Pilots had "saved their life", Joseph said "I don't take lightly when someone says a song helped them through something.
+That's not a statistic to me.
+It's a person.
+The relationship we have with our fans feels less like "audience/artist" and more like co-authors.
+They finish the sentences we start.
+Thank you for letting our songs sit with you in the dark until morning".

 Joseph is also a supporter of the Black Lives Matter movement, calling racism evil.
 He is an ally of the LGBTQ+ community.
-Joseph is strongly opposed to the use and practice of artificially generated artwork, on which he has said "it sucks, but we may have crossed in to a 'proof of work' era. keep the receipts [and] record the process."
+Joseph is strongly opposed to the use and practice of artificially generated artwork, on which he has said "it sucks, but we may have crossed in to a 'proof of work' era.
+Keep the receipts [and] record the process."